g0hww/gr-kx3/README.md

 and more here:
 http://www.g0hww.net/2012/11/more-buttons-in-gr-kx3-more-bugs-too.html.

-It works.
-Just about.
 At the moment it doesn't track the VFO on the radio.
-It can, but there's a memory leak of about 1MB per second when it does, which is very bad.
+It can, but there's a memory leak of about 1MB per second when it does, which is very bad, so that feature is disabled.

+It uses pulseaudio for the soundcard I/Q input, so when it is running, run Pulse Audio Volume Control and choose the right soundcard for the stereo I/Q input from the KX3.

 I've added a Frequency input control that will retune the radio.
 If you press the Fetch button, it will fetch the frequency from the KX3 (as a work